nickrigby/nickrigby.github.io/_posts/2017-02-11-deploying-magento-2-with-composer-and-envoyer.markdown

 The caveat is that deploying sites managed with composer requires a little more configuration on the code deployment side, since we need to resolve the composer dependencies at deploy time (unless you're versioning the vendor folder, which you really shouldn't).

 Being a huge fan of [Laravel](https://laravel.com), I found [Envoyer](https://envoyer.io), a zero downtime deployment tool for PHP applications.
 Since Magento 2 is a PHP-based application — and I'm really into composer — I decided to give it a go.

+## Zero downtime deployments with Envoyer
+So firstly, a quick overview of how Envoyer handles zero downtime deployments.
+On the face of it, it's actually quite simple — symlinks.
+Each time you deploy code with Envoyer, it creates a new folder on the server in a "releases" folder.
+The name of the folder is timestamped with the time of the deployment to keep it unique e.g. `releases/20170128235240`.
+Once a deployment is successful, Envoyer creates a "current" folder symlink to that newly created releases folder.

+In order for everything to work, you'll need to set the document root on your server to point to this current folder.

+_Note:_ If you're using cPanel (like me), cPanel doesn't like the document root to be changed.
+To get around this I simply created a `.htaccess` file at the server root, to rewrite the base URL as follows:
+{% highlight sh linenos %}
+RewriteEngine on
+RewriteCond %{HTTP_HOST} ^mydomain.com$ [NC,OR]
+RewriteCond %{HTTP_HOST} ^www.mydomain.com$
+RewriteCond %{REQUEST_URI} !current/
+RewriteRule (.*) /current/$1 [L]
+{% endhighlight %}

 ## GIT Repository
 In order to use Envoyer, your code must first be versioned with GIT, with a remote repository through [Bitbucket](http://bitbucket.org/), [GitHub](https://github.com) or [GitLab](https://gitlab.com).
 I happen to be using BitBucket, but it really doesn't matter since Envoyer gives you an easy interface to connect any one of them.